new_releasesMost Recently Opened

 What is the newest golf course in New Jersey?

-Neshanic Valley Golf Course in Branchburg Township, New Jersey, designed by Michael Hurdzan & Dana Fry, opened in 2004 and is the most recently built course in the Stymie directory for the state.
+Old Bridge Golf Club at Rose-Lambertson in Matawan, New Jersey, designed by Stephen Kay, opened in 2023 and is the most recently built course in the Stymie directory for the state.
 Modern courses tend to feature wider fairways, larger and more contoured greens, and routing optimized for the modern golf ball.

 How many post-2000 golf courses are in New Jersey?